 Grant Application

-We are looking forward to opening our next application period in early August 2024!
-We will have approximately $7M to distribute for infrastructure and non-infrastructure projects supporting communities in providing students and families with safe, accessible means of active transportation to and from school.
+Exciting news!
+We are pleased to share that our Fiscal Year 2025 Grant Application period is open as of noon on August 5, 2024.
+We have approximately $7M to distribute for infrastructure and non-infrastructure projects supporting communities in providing students and families with safe, accessible means of active transportation to and from school.
 We want to make sure you have all the information your organization needs to apply for funding and will be updating this page regularly with new information.
 Please keep checking in for the most current information!

-In our most recent Fiscal Year 2023 grant cycle, over $3M in funding was awarded to seven applicants.
-As part of this past cycle, for the second time in our grant program's history our Colorado Safe Routes to School Advisory Committee was able to consider awarding 100% funding to projects from qualifying communities.
-For an overview of all projects funded throughout the state, please visit our Master List of Colorado Safe Routes to School Grant-funded Projects.
+In our previous Fiscal Year 2023 grant cycle, over $3M in funding was awarded to seven applicants.
+For an overview of all projects funded throughout the state, please visit our Master List of Colorado Safe Routes to School Grant-funded Projects

-Now is a great time to start preparing.
-Read on below for our previous grant period timeline and a sense of what to expect in our next cycle.
+Start preparing today!
+Read on below for our previous grant period timeline and a sense of what to expect.
 You will also find helpful steps to consider before applying.
 We're rooting for your success!

 New for this Grant Cycle